LCMLCMLCMLCMM/yunmo_note/README.md

 ## Version

 **Current Version:** 12.0.1

-## Cloud Service

-- The optional cloud synchronization service is hosted on **Alibaba Cloud**, ensuring secure and reliable data backup and cross-device access.
-- All other functionalities operate offline — your data stays under your control.

 ## Support the Project

 YunmoNote is free and open-source.
 If you enjoy using it, consider sponsoring the project!